 At The Traveling School, the classroom is all around us and learning comes to life through the places we visit, from the people we meet, and especially from the stories they tell us.
 Our curriculum connects rigorous standards-based academics to a region of the globe to create a culturally diverse and academically sound educational experience.
 The Traveling School strives to develop classes and academic experiences based on the following key components:

 - Experiential, relevant and place-based units to support critical inquiry and thorough questioning

 - Discussion-based courses which are interdisciplinary in nature and connect content to students’ lives, to history and to today’s world

-- Transformative teachings that incorporate structural analysis to explore important themes such as: race, liberalism, democracy, capitalism, power
+- Transformative teachings that incorporate structural analysis to explore important themes such as: race, privilege, liberalism, democracy, capitalism, power

-- Student-centered approach that integrates creative lessons and multiple modes of learning allowing for students to express and enrich their learning in a variety of ways
+- A student-centered approach that integrates creative lessons and multiple modes of learning allowing students to express and enrich their learning in a variety of ways

 Relevant and Experiential Learning